 - II: –I + 4–> The goal of the entire (rational) life has something to do with beliefs

-- VII.1: –I + II + III–> The goal of life is impossible without a belief.
-Life without a belief is irrational
+- III: –I + II–> The goal of life is impossible without belief.
+Life without a goal is irrational.
+Hence, life without belief is irrational too.

 I. Death is an inevitable outcome of our lives.
 It is an empirical experiment with practically 100% yield .
 Whoever lives will die.
 Death is an event of termination of the physical existence we know as "biological life".
 Nobody has ever escaped such a termination of life — the physical death.